 - Communication and results dissemination

-Initially, the project management group has put a lot of focus on getting processes going for steering, reporting, finances and communication.
-So far, two economic reports have been sent to the Interreg-secretariat including an overview of activities and results.
+Initially, the project management group focuses on getting processes going for steering, reporting, finances and communication.
+So far, three economic reports have been sent to the Interreg-secretariat including an overview of activities and results.

 A coordination group with representatives from each subproject was formed shortly after the start of the project.
 This group meets once a month to discuss status, thematic areas, and results.
-The project’s overall steering group, consisting of the project’s 15 biggest financiers, have so far met three times.
-The first meeting in the Advisory Board took place in January 2017 with participants from national level in Denmark, Sweden and Norway, EU level and the industry.
-In May, 2016, the project management group arranged a strategic forum on the theme of horizontal criteria.
-In October, 2016, a second strategic forum was arranged focusing on Science Village Scandinavia from a cross border perspective.
+The project’s overall steering group, consisting of the project’s 15 biggest financiers, have so far met four times.
+The second meeting in the Advisory Board took place in September 2017 with participants from national level in Denmark, Sweden and Norway, EU-level and the industry.
+In September 2017, the Strategic platform arranged a workshop focusing on how to meet set goals in the project and also worked as a starting point for looking ahead on what can be done after the project has ended.

-The project management uses monthly newsletters and social media to give information about the project and disseminate results.
-Several young researches was interview and highlighted in the newsletter as a way of showing the outcome from the project.
+The project management distributes monthly newsletters and social media to give information about the project and disseminate results.
+Several young researches have been interviewed and highlighted in the newsletter as a way of disseminating outcomes of the project.